FLORIDA TRAUMATIC BRAIN INJURY LAWYER

 According to the Centers for Disease Control, a traumatic brain injury (TBI) is “caused by a bump, blow, or jolt to the head or a penetrating head injury that disrupts the normal function of the brain”.
-These can range from a mild case when you have a “brief change in mental status” or when you lose consciousness to a more sever case which can include extended loss of consciousness and even memory loss.
+These can range from a mild case when you have a “brief change in mental status” or when you lose consciousness to a more severe case which can include extended loss of consciousness and even memory loss.
 Mild TBIs are also often referred to as “concussions,” a term that has been in the news a lot lately with recent discussions about traumatic brain injuries in athletes such as pro football players and wrestlers.

 Traumatic Brain Injury Risk Factors

 Because of the “invisible” nature of the injury, victims of TBI very rarely receive prompt treatment for their physical and cognitive impairments.
-In the review of TBI cases, it is quite common to find the victims’ early medical charts are devoid of any mention of “head injury” or “cognitive impairment.”
-These early admitting healthcare providers are more concerned with stabilizing the patient so it is only later that they may fully diagnose the true nature of the injury and actually initiate the necessary treatment.
+In the review of TBI cases, it is quite common to find the brain injury victims’ early medical charts are devoid of any mention of “head injury” or “cognitive impairment.”
+These early admitting TBI healthcare providers are more concerned with stabilizing the patient so it is only later that they may fully diagnose the true nature of the injury and actually initiate the necessary TBI treatment.